Understanding Bandits with Graph Feedback: The Algorithm

 Clearly our algorithm implements OSMD framework by specializing the three ingredients mentioned in \Cref{sec:osmd}. \begin{itemize} \item We choose $\tilde X_t=(1-\gamma)\cdot X_t+\gamma\cdot \*u$.
 This means that our algorithm basically follows $X_t$ but with a certain probability $\gamma$ to explore the arms according to $\*u$.
 The reason for doing this is to guarantee that each arm has some not-so-small chance to be observed.
 It will be clear from the analysis of OSMD that the performance of the algorithm depends on the variance of $\hat \ell_t$, and a lower bound for each $\tilde X_t(i)$ implies an upper bound on the variance.
 On the other hand, we cannot choose $\gamma$ too large since it is $X_t$ who contains information on which arm is good, and our probability to follow $X_t$ is $1-\gamma$.
-Therefore, our choice of $\gamma$ is optimized with respect to the trade-off between the two effects. \item Our estimator $\hat\ell_t$ is a simple unbiased estimator for $\ell_t$, namely $\E{\hat\ell_t}=\ell_t$. \item The potential function we used is the negative entropy function.
+Therefore, our choice of $\gamma$ is optimized with respect to the trade-off between the two effects.
+The Exp3.G algorithm in~\cite{ACDK15} used a uniform distribution over the weakly dominating set as an exploration probability instead of $\*u$, which is the only difference between the two algorithms and leads to different graph parameters in regret bounds.
+Moreover, our exploration probability can be efficiently computed by solving the linear program~$\mathscr{P}$ while it is NP-hard to determine theirs. \item Our estimator $\hat\ell_t$ is a simple unbiased estimator for $\ell_t$, namely $\E{\hat\ell_t}=\ell_t$. \item The potential function we used is the negative entropy function.
 In fact, other choices of potential functions also work for our purpose and achieve the same regret bound.
 We choose it because it is simple and performs best among common choices.
 The OSMD algorithm with negative entropy function coincides with previous algorithms for the problem in the literature (e.g.\ \cite{freund1997decision,auer2002nonstochastic,radlinski2008learning}) where it was called EXP3 in disguise. \end{itemize}

 We will analyze the regret of~Algorithm \ref{alg:osmde} and prove \Cref{thm:regret} in \Cref{sec:ub-proof}.